haseebmanzur/HackBio-Cancer-Internship/Drug_Resistance.md

 **Drug Resistance**

-Drug resistance is a relentless adversary in the fight against cancer, undermining the effectiveness of therapies and leaving patients like Sarah with limited options.
+Drug resistance is a relentless adversary in the fight against cancer, undermining the effectiveness of therapies and leaving patients with limited options.
 It occurs when cancer cells adapt and survive despite the presence of therapeutic agents, leading to treatment failure and relapse as shown in the Figure below \[1\].
 ![alt text](https://scandiononcology.com/wp-content/uploads/2021/12/Cell-illustration-What-is-cancer-drug-resistance_v5.png)